optimsoc/optimsoc-web/download.md

 # Download OpTiMSoC

 <div class="alert alert-info">
-OpTiMSoC is only tested on Ubuntu 14.04 and 16.04.
+OpTiMSoC is only tested on Ubuntu 16.04.
 We strongly recommend using the same distribution setup to avoid any additional trouble.
-If you experience problems when using other Linux distributions, please open a <a href="https://github.com/optimsoc/sources/issues">GitHub issue</a>.
+If you experience problems when using other Linux distributions, please open a <a href="https://github.com/optimsoc/optimsoc/issues">GitHub issue</a>.
 </div>

 ## Get the latest release